There are some strong negatives overwhelming the housing market...

 This so-called "shadow inventory" is a recent phenomenon.

 In the past, inventory was either tight or it wasn't.
 But now, with home prices so low and so many foreclosures on the market, both homeowners and banks have been waiting to put properties on the market.
+But as more sellers put their homes up for sale, supplies increase, which will depress prices again.

-Rinse and repea
+Rinse and repeat ad infinitum.

 That vicious cycle could cause prices to bounce up and down for years, low or no appreciation and more homeowners in negative equity.